 Jennifer joined Watsi on May 5th, 2016.
 Five years ago, Jennifer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jennifer's most recent donation supported Darielis, a 4-year-old girl from Venezuela, to fund hernia repair surgery so she can grow up healthy and active.
+Jennifer's most recent donation supported Anjelina, a beautiful two-year-old baby from Tanzania, to fund clubfoot repair surgery so she can walk easily.

 Jennifer has funded healthcare for 68 patients in 12 countries.